Danrozen87/reacttemplate/README.md

 8. **No Lovable Commands**
    - Do not use any project-level commands that deviate from these constraints.

-+9. **Centralized Animations & Modal Blur**
+9. **Centralized Animations & Modal Blur**
-+   - Create a **single, reusable animation system** (e.g., in `utils/animations`) that uses Tailwind CSS transitions/Animate classes for consistent entry and exit effects throughout the project.
+   - Create and always use a **single, reusable animation system** (e.g., in `utils/animations`) that uses Tailwind CSS transitions/Animate classes for consistent entry and exit effects throughout the project.
+This should be made globally available for our components and project going forward.
-+   - All modal components must apply a **global backdrop-blur class** to the page background or overlay, ensuring a uniform blur effect behind open modals.
+   - All modal components, **including future profile menus, sensitive modals, or multi-step wizards**, must apply a **global backdrop-blur class** to the page background or overlay, ensuring a uniform blur effect for focusing.
-+   - No inline CSS; define any blur or transition variations in Tailwind’s global config or in a dedicated utility file.
+   - Reminder: Never ever use inline CSS; define any blur or transition variations in Tailwind’s global config or in a dedicated utility file.
-+   - Keep these animation/blur utilities documented for easy adoption in new features.
+   - Keep these animation/blur utilities documented for easy adoption in new features.

 ---